bappychanting/codecubedocs/docs/index.rst

 **An easy & lightweight PHP framework inspired by Laravel.**\

-Aims of this framework are to
+Aims of this framework are to-

 * Provide a foundation to creative PHP developers for faster dynamic website development.
 Small, hand-built libraries that the framework is based on guarantee minimum performance overhead.